 In addition to a Living Will, which also goes hand in hand with it, is what is known as a Health Care Proxy.
 This is a document in which you name a health care agent, someone you designate to speak for you regarding your health care if your physician determines you are not able to make or to communicate your own health care decisions.

-As a New Hampshire, Massachusetts and Maine wills attorney, I am well-acquainted with the laws regarding matters envolving “Last Will and Testament’s” in these states.
+As a New Hampshire and Massachusetts wills attorney, I am well-acquainted with the laws regarding matters involving “Last Will and Testaments” in these states.
 My knowledge and expertise can assist you in preparing these essential documents concerning Wills and/or Living Wills.

 Don’t put off these crucial provisions any longer.
 Tragedy can strike at any time.